Module and Programme Catalogue

 [Learning Outcomes, Transferable (Key) Skills, Assessment]

-Students NOT taking the Research Project module in Year 2 (Pathway 1) will be required to study the modules from the following list that they did not take the previous year.
+Students can undertake the Research Project from year 2 onwards.
+Students will be required to study the modules from the following list that they did not take the previous year.

 BIOL5181MManufacturing Biopharmaceuticals15 creditsSemester 1 (Sep to Jan)